batflorez/MorphoSegger/README.md

 2. Prepare a **processExp** pipeline script for an individual experiment adjusting the different variable settings.
 (The experiment consists of a folder with numbered .ND2 files for this version, but it can be easily modified).

 The most commonly modified variables are:

+Selects part of the time lapse that will be extracted from the ND2 files.
+This is useful to reduce processing time and prevent dealing with dead cells towards the end of the time lapse.

 ```
     % Select frames to analyze
     t_start=1;
     t_end=60;
 ```
-Selects part of the time lapse that will be extracted from the ND2 files.
-This is useful to reduce processing time and prevent dealing with dead cells towards the end of the time lapse.
+If you have observed shifts between channels, SuperSegger allows you to correct it by setting the pixel shifts in X  and Y. Simply input those values in the last 2 columns of the matrix which are the X and Y pixel shifts respectively.
+A way to calculate those values is by manually shifting the image with the Channel Aligner tool from [MicrobeJ](https://www.microbej.com/) that runs in [Fiji](https://fiji.sc/).
+If you want to automatically calculate those values using fluorescent beads data, refer to [intAlignIm](http://mtshasta.phys.washington.edu/website/superSegger/SuperSegger/Internal/intAlignIm.html) function in SuperSegger.

 ```
     %Alignment constants